 Arthritis & Rheumatism is an official journal of the American College of Rheumatology and covers all aspects of inflammatory disease.
 The American College of Rheumatology (www.rheumatology.org) is the professional organization who share a dedication to healing, preventing disability, and curing the more than 100 types of arthritis and related disabling and sometimes fatal disorders of the joints, muscles, and bones.
 Members include practicing physicians, research scientists, nurses, physical and occupational therapists, psychologists, and social workers.
 For details please visit, www3.interscience.wiley.com/journal/76509746/home

-*This information is from an external source (Wiley-Blackwell).
+(i)Source/Reference: Wiley-Blackwell.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.